How Much Weight Should You Be Losing and How Fast?

 It’s always best to discuss your maximum total weight loss goal with your doctor and a professional dietitian.
 These experts will be able to determine what kind of weight loss will be truly best for your body.

-While getting within the healthy BMI is a good goal, it might take you years of hard work to achieve this.
+While getting a healthy BMI is a good goal, it might take you years of hard work to achieve this.
 As motivation is essential for the success of your weight loss program, you should start with setting realistic goals.